puppetlabs/puppet-specifications/language/func-api.md

 A Function is created by calling `Puppet::Parser::Functions.newfunction`.
 This method takes the following arguments:

-* name - a symbol
+* `name` - a symbol
-* type - if function is :rvalue or :statement
+* `type` - if function is :rvalue or :statement
-* arity - number of arguments (or variable min args if negative)
+* `arity` - number of arguments (or variable min args if negative)
-* doc - a doc string
+* `doc` - a doc string

 The body of the function is implemented with a block given to `newfunction`.
 If an attempt is made to define additional methods inside the new function body, they share the namespace with `Scope` and all other functions.

-The API is both fragile, and does not help with the most common task - checking the arguments.
+The API is both fragile and does not help with the most common task - checking the arguments.
 It is not uncommon that 80% of the logic in  function consists of argument type checking.
 Worse is when there is no checking at all (because it is a chore to write) leading to mysterious and sometimes spectacular failures.

 The 4x API
 ---
-In the 4x API, as you probably have already guessed, there is support for type checking, and the logic for one function cannot step on the turf or other functions (and certainly not on `Scope`).
+In the 4x API there is support for type checking, and the logic for one function cannot step on the turf or other functions (and certainly not on `Scope`).

 A `Function` is now simply a callable object.
 It is instantiated once (when loaded) and its